rulewis/journey-optimizer.en/help/using/offers/offers-e2e.md

 1. To speed up the decision process, create a dynamic collection.

-1. Use the tag you created earlier to select the four personalized offers you created earlier.
+1. Use the *Yoga* tag to select the four personalized offers you created earlier.

     ![](../assets/offers-e2e-collection-using-tag.png)